wrappixel/ample-admin-next-js-free/README.md

   <img src="https://www.wrappixel.com/wp-content/uploads/edd/2022/02/ample.jpg" alt="">
 </a>
 <p>
-  Checkout our premium version of Modernize Tailwind Dashboard Template for lots more features and ready to use page templates.<br>
+  Checkout our premium version of Ample Next Js Dashboard Template for lots more features and ready to use page templates.<br>
-  <a href="https://ample-nextjs-admin.vercel.app/dashboards/dashboard1">Check Live Preview</a> | <a href="https://www.wrappixel.com/templates/ample-nextjs-admin-dashboard/">Download</a>
+  <a href="https://demos.wrappixel.com/free-admin-templates/nextjs/ample-nextjs-admin-free-dist/landingpage/index.html">Check Live Preview</a> | <a href="https://www.wrappixel.com/templates/ample-nextjs-admin-dashboard/">Download</a>
 </p>

 <!-- Versions of Template -->